bowang-lab/AMOS-MM-Solution/README.md

 The baseline uses LoRA fine-tuning for the LLM.
 You can disable that to fully fine-tune the model using `--lora_enable False`.
 If you want to freeze the LLM, there is an additional argument `--freeze_llm True`.

 ## 3. Inference

+NOTE: inference currently only supports Phi3.
+You need to manually change the model class to support other models.

 To do inference for report generation, run the following command:
 ```
 CUDA_VISIBLE_DEVICES="0" accelerate launch --num_processes 1 --main_process_port 29500 infer.py \